Kanan Devi: Biography

-Kanan was born on 22 April 1916 in Howrah, West Bengal.
-In her autobiography, entitled "Sabaray Ami Nami", Kanan has observed that those she considered as her parents were Ratan Chandra Das and Rajobala, who lived together.
-After the death of her adoptive father, Ratan Chandra Das, young Kanan and Rajobala were simply left to fend for themselves.
+Kanan Bala was born on 22 April 1916 in Howrah, West Bengal in a Mahishya family to Ratan Chandra Das and Rajobala Devi.
+Although, her father was financially affluent, having not only a well paid job but also a jewellery shop, but lost all his earnings in vices such as gambling and drinking.
+After the death of her father, Ratan Chandra Das, young Kanan and Rajobala were simply left to fend for themselves.
 Her life story is a true tale of rags to riches.
 Some say she did her schooling (not completed) from Howrah's St. Agnes' Convent School.

 A well wisher, Tulsi Banerji, whom she called Kaka babu, introduced Kanan when she was only ten to Madan Theatres/Jyoti Studios, where she was cast in a small role in Jaidev (1926), followed by Shankaracharya in 1927.
 She was known as Kanan Bala.

 Kanan did at least five films with Madan Theatres productions, (1926–1932) Rishir Prem (1931), Jorebarat (1931), Vishnu Maya (1932) and Prahlad, playing even male leads in the last two.

 She then worked with Radha Films from 1933 to 1936, then with New Theatres from 1937 to 1941, with MP Productions 1942 to 1948 and finally set up her own label Shrimati Pictures, 1949 to 1965.